 One language is spoken by both parents at home.
 The other language is used by a grandparent, nanny, caregiver or siblings.

 Simultaneous Acquisition Pointers:

 Children who learn two languages simultaneously will often meet communication milestones similarly to monolingual children (children who speak one language).

 Remember when you count how many words your child is saying, you will include words from both languages combined.

-Your child will learn one language first and then learn the other language afterwards. (typically occurring after 3 years old):
+Your child will learn one language first and then learn the other language afterward (typically occurring after 3 years old):

 Sequential Acquisition Pointers:

 Children will go through 5 stages of sequential language acquisition.
-To move through all 5 stages may take anywhere from 6 months to 2 years.
+Moving through all 5 stages may take anywhere from 6 months to 2 years.

-- The silent period can range between one month to around six months.
+- The silent period can range anywhere between one month to around six months.